Image by David Lowry-Duda (link)

 My research interests are in computational & analytic number theory.
 In general, I am interested in problems involving modular forms and their generalizations.
 I also enjoy studying and developing algorithms for computing modular forms (I love Programming!).

-Modular forms are defined as complex functions on the hyperbolic plane that have symmetry with respect to groups like SL(2, Z), two-by-two determinant one matrices with integer coefficients.
-Brilliant mathematicians like Birch, Manin, Mazur, Merel, and Cremona (and many others) have worked hard to find effective ways to compute them.
+Modular forms are defined as complex functions on the hyperbolic plane that exhibit symmetry with respect to groups like SL(2, Z), which are two-by-two matrices with integer coefficients and a determinant of one.
+Brilliant mathematicians such as Birch, Manin, Mazur, Merel, and Cremona (and many others) have worked hard to find effective ways to compute them.
 I work on extending these techniques to other types of modular forms, such as Bianchi Modular Forms over imaginary quadratic fields that have a "bigger" class number.
 I implemented an algorithm to compute Bianchi Modular forms over imaginary quadratic fields with higher-class numbers.
-We are working on the paper right now.
+We are currently working on the paper.

 In the future, I plan to extend these computations to more general number fields, higher rank, and higher-weight modular forms.